ni/nimble/packages/nimble-components/src/table/specs/data-hierarchy-hld.md

 2. After providing the current data to the `Table` via the `setData` method, all rows that have a value of `true` in the field specified by the `forceExpandCollapseFieldName` attribute will display an expand/collapse button.
 3. Clients must register a handler for the `row-expand-toggle` event on the `Table` instance, and will receive that event upon clicking the expand/collapse button.
 4. The details of the handled event will include the id for the row that was expanded.
+5. The client should first call `setRowState()` in their event handler code flagging the relevant rows to be lazy loading (this will cause the lazy loading indicator to appear).
-5. The client must then add the child records (with their `parentIdFieldName` value set to the parent's recordId) to the data set and call `setData()` on the Table.
+6. The client must then add the child records (with their `parentIdFieldName` value set to the parent's recordId) to the data set and call `setData()` on the Table.
-6. The client then sets the data on the `Table` again with the `setData` method.
+7. The client then sets the data on the `Table` again with the `setData` method.
+8. Finally, the client should call `setRowState()` again on the relevant rows and unflag them as lazily loading (this will remove the lazy loading indicator).

 _The client is responsible for checking if the row’s children have already been loaded.
 This can prevent unnecessary data recreation and `setData` calls on the `Table`._